acadadev/rosrider_doc/05_PARAMETERS/README.md

 - ros2rpi config explanation, is it 0x33 for default
 - allowed skip before what, look in the code
 - couple of rosparam commands
+- demonstration of timing-control with rqt_plot and all

 __Next Chapter:__ [Updating Firmware](../06_FIRMWARE/README.md)